yrashish/indian-states/README.md

 # About Project
-This is a simple SpringBoot application which when accessed via /states REST endpoint show Indian states and their capitals.
+This is a simple Spring Boot application which when accessed via /states REST endpoint show Indian states and their capitals.
 This application uses an in-memory H2 database which inserts rows at the start of application and keep it in memory.

 # About Skaffold
-Skaffold handles the workflow for building, pushing and deploying your application.
+> Skaffold handles the workflow for building, pushing and deploying your application.

 # How to start project locally
  * Install skaffold